Last Updated on November 27, 2023 by Vladimir Vulic

 It comes as no great surprise to most, that the finest army in the world insisted much on training its soldiers.

-In a world in which all armies fought with much the same weapons, – swords, spears, etc – it was vital that Roman soldiers achieved a high level of skill in use of their weapons to assure the supremacy of Rome.
+In a world in which all armies fought with much the same weapons, swords, spears, etc – it was vital that Roman soldiers achieved a high level of skill in use of their weapons to assure the supremacy of Rome.
+This would be one of the most important Roman achievements.

 Every soldier needed to be a skilled fighter in order to shape the army into an efficient killing machine.
 And if it was simply to achieve the fitness of its recruits or to guarantee their ability in handling the weapons, the Roman army had a training program for it.